hashicorp/vault/website/source/docs/secrets/databases/custom.html.md

 The second parameter to `Serve` takes in an optional vault `api.TLSConfig` for configuring the plugin to communicate with vault for the initial unwrap call.
-This if useful if your vault setup requires client certificate checks.
+This is useful if your vault setup requires client certificate checks.
 This config wont be used once the plugin unwraps its own TLS cert and key.

 ## Running your plugin